 In pursuits of my diverse research interests I have collaborated with colleagues and organisations inside and beyond academia, including Transparency International, Violence Prevention Through Urban Upgrade (VPUU), the City of Cape Town’s Department of Arts and Culture, UNESCO and Global Integrity.
 I am equally committed to emancipatory teaching and engaged scholarship, always looking for ways to ‘flip the classroom’ and encourage synergies between the two.

-She holds a PhD in Geography from the University of Münster/Germany, where she also completed a degree in Human Geography, Communication Studies and Political Science.
-Prior to joining ACC’s ‘Critical Urbanisms’ program, Laura completed a postdoctoral fellowship at the Pôle de recherche pour l’organisation et la diffusion de l’information géographique (Prodig) in Paris, funded by the Laboratory of Excellence “Territorial and Spatial Dynamics” (Labex DynamiTe).
+I received my PhD in Geography from the University of Münster/Germany (summa cum laude), where I also completed a degree in Human Geography, Communication Studies and Political Science (with distinction).
+Prior to joining ACC in January 2018, I completed a postdoctoral fellowship at the Pôle de recherche pour l’organisation et la diffusion de l’information géographique (Prodig) in Paris, funded by the Laboratory of Excellence “Territorial and Spatial Dynamics” (Labex DynamiTe).

-WENZ, L. (2013): Changing Tune in Woodstock: Creative industries and local urban development in Cape Town/ South Africa.
-Gateways – International Journal of Community Research & Engagement, 5, pp. 16-34
+Wenz, Laura (2013) Changing Tune in Woodstock: Creative industries and local urban development in Cape Town/ South Africa.
+In: Gateways – International Journal of Community Research & Engagement, 5, 16-34

 Sophie Oldfield, Laura Nkula-Wenz January 7, 2019

 Laura Nkula-Wenz’s and Sophie Oldfield reflect on the cutting-edge urban studies teaching in the innovative collaboration between the University of Basel’s Masters in Critical Urbanisms and the African Centre for Cities’s University of Cape Town-based Masters in Southern Urbanism, in ‘Urban Immersions’ published in the European Association of International Education’s winter issue of Forum, focused […]